-Pay-Per-Click (PPC) advertising is an online marketing model where advertisers pay a publisher each time their ad is clicked on.
+Pay-Per-Click (PPC) advertising is an online marketing model where advertisers pay a publisher each time their ad gets clicked on.

-The website visit ideally leads to conversion (whether this comes in the form of making a purchase, signing up to a newsletter, booking a phone call, or other action).
+The website visit ideally leads to conversion (whether this comes in the form of making a purchase, signing up to a newsletter, booking a phone call, or another action).
 PPC is generally used to reach new audiences and to boost sales, generate leads, and increase brand awareness.
-In the UK, it accounts for 51 per cent of the digital ad spend in the country.
+In the UK, it accounts for 51 percent of the digital ad spend in the country.

 The PPC model is mainly offered by search engines like Google and Microsoft Bing and social networks like Facebook and Twitter.
 Google Ads and Facebook Ads are popular examples of PPC advertising.

 PPC ads can come in the form of display ads, search ads, and remarketing and can appear on websites, social media networks, and mobile apps.
 Typically, they are relevant to the content around them – for example, ads on Twitter have similar formats to organic posts but are labelled as ‘promoted’ or ‘sponsored’.

 Generally, the PPC model is beneficial because it is based on keywords, which boosts the promise of relevance on both sides of the marketing equation.

 Advertisers find potential new customers who are looking specifically for products or services related to the keywords they are typing into search engines, and customers discover new products or services that they might not have known about previously.

 How does PPC work?

 PPC is also incredibly measurable and trackable, offering valuable data around campaign performance, including impressions, clicks, conversions, traffic volume, and customers’ behaviour and search patterns.
 This means that it is easy to set up campaigns with budget flexibility, allowing advertisers to expand only the campaigns that are generating positive results.